koii-network/ezsandbox/Lesson 1/README.md

 3. **Audit**: The work is verified by other Nodes in the network.
 4. **Distribution**: Rewards are handed out to each Node that successfully completed the work.

-For more information on how this process works, see [Consensus](./Appendix/Consensus.md).
+For more information on how this process works, see [Gradual Consensus](https://docs.koii.network/concepts/what-are-tasks/what-are-tasks/gradual-consensus).

 To understand how a Koii Task works, let's take a look at an existing task.